 Abruptly, Zuko became aware that he was no longer alone.
 He could feel someone's eyes on him.
 He glanced up to see Katara's sky blue eyes flutter open to meet his.
 They reminded him of the winter skies he used to stare up at when he was in the south—solid and clear, but so very cold and empty.

 She lifted her head.
 Her hair hung in sweat-soaked ringlets down her neck and back, thin strands clinging to her face.
-She looked dazed, half-asleep, but then she slowly pushed away from the table and off the chair and onto her feet.
-She swayed, barely able to hold her balance, but her eyes never left his.
+She looked dazed, half-asleep, but then she slowly pushed away from the table and onto her feet.
+She swayed slightly, barely able to hold her balance, but her eyes never left his.

 "Katara?" he repeated her name, softer now and gentle, like he was trying to soothe a skittish ostrich-horse.